datavistics/datavistics.github.io/content/posts/arabic-rag-4.md

 as described in [part 1]({{< ref "arabic-rag-1" >}}).

 Before diving in, I want to you to think about how much money it costs to embed 2M articles.
-Make an estimate and see how accurate your guess is.
+Make an estimate and see how accurate your guess is at the end of the blog.
 You can find out what other people thought in [this poll](https://www.linkedin.com/feed/update/urn:li:ugcPost:7130532349741514752/) I conducted (*spoiler in the comments*).